Skip to content

 Query Method

-For more details, please refer to Comparison Between DQL and Other Query Languages, or go directly to PromQL.
+For more details, refer to DQL vs. Other Query Languages; or go directly to PromQL.

 Range Query

-Queries monitoring data within a certain time range and returns a range vector, i.e., multiple sample values of each time series within the specified time period.
-The syntax needs to append a time range.
+Queries monitoring data over a specified time range, returning a range vector (Range Vector), i.e., multiple sample values for each time series within the specified period.
+The syntax requires appending a time range.

 Example:

-This means returning the total number of requests at each time point in the past 5 minutes.
+Indicates returning the total number of requests at various time points in the past 5 minutes.

 Instant Query

-Queries monitoring data at a specific time point and returns an instant vector, i.e., the latest sample value of each time series at that moment.
+Queries monitoring data at a specific point in time, returning an instant vector (Instant Vector), i.e., the latest sample value of each time series at that moment.

 Example: